Alice Thomas Ellis

-Alice Thomas Ellis (born Ann Margaret Lindholm, 9 September 1932 – 8 March 2005) was an English writer and essayist born in Liverpool.
+Alice Thomas Ellis (born Ann Margaret Lindholm, 9 September 1932 – 8 March 2005) was a British writer and essayist born in Liverpool.
 She wrote numerous novels and some non-fiction, including cookery books.

 Life

 Ellis was born in Liverpool to John and Alexandra Lindholm.
 John was half Finnish, and Alexandra half Welsh.
 She spent part of her childhood as a World War II evacuee in North Wales, a period she wrote about in A Welsh Childhood.
 Thomas Ellis was educated at Bangor Grammar School and then entered the Liverpool School of Art.
 A member of the Church of Humanity, Ellis converted to Catholicism at age 19.
 She then dropped out of art school and spent six months in a convent.
 However, after she suffered a slipped disc, the religious order expelled her as unable to do physical labour.

-In the 1950s, Ellis moved to Chelsea in London.
-There, she embraced a Bohemian lifestyle and became known for wearing black.
-Ellis was working in a coffee shop when she met Colin Haycraft.
+In the 1950s she moved to Chelsea in London, where she embraced a Bohemian lifestyle and became known for wearing black.
+She was working in a coffee shop when she met Colin Haycraft.
 The couple married in 1956 and eventually had seven children.
 Their daughter Mary died two days after birth.
 Their son Joshua spent ten months in a coma after falling off a roof, dying at age 19 in 1978.
 Ellis dedicated her poem "The Birds of the Air" to Joshua, with the inscription: